Update on State Pension changes

 Read More >

-There are a number of assets that you can sell at a profit without paying capital gains tax (CGT) on the sale.
-They include: Any car that is owned personally, and not by a business.
-Personal possessions worth up to £6,000 each.
-For example jewellery, paintings or antiques.
-Stocks and shares you hold in tax-free investment savings accounts, such as ISAs and PEPs.
-UK...
+There are a number of personal assets that you can sell without a risk that you are creating a CGT liability.
+They include: your car individual personal possessions worth up to £6,000 each, such as jewellery, paintings or antiques stocks and shares you hold in tax-free investment savings accounts, such as ISAs and PEPs UK Government or 'gilt-edged' securities, for example, National Savings Certificates,...

 Read More >